Student Employment Resources

 The intent of the program is to provide jobs for undergraduate and graduate students who have financial need as determined by the Free Application for Federal Student Aid (FAFSA).
 It allows a student to earn money to help pay education expenses.
 The program encourages students to find work related to their course of study and it also provides opportunities for community service work.

 Departments also have the option to hire students who do not receive federal work-study awards.
 These positions are not capped by any overall allocation in comparison to work-study student employees.
 However, these students are paid and funded directly by the department.

 Recruitment & Onboarding

 When the department is ready to fill an open student position, supervisors must post descriptions of their allocated Work-Study positions via the web-based Financial Aid Work-Study Management System.
 This program allows supervisors to post descriptions of an available position, manage the hiring process, and monitor student earnings.
 Supervisors must contact the Work-Study Coordinator in the Financial Aid and Scholarships Office to receive access to the site and instructions for use.
-If the position is a non Work-Study position, supervisors will utilize the Roo Career Network to post the open position.
+If the position is a non Work-Study position, supervisors will utilize Handshake to post the open position.

 After the position has posted, you will begin to receive emails from interested candidates for this position.
 In their email, be sure the candidate includes:

 - Schedule of available hours they wish to work in a week